sethteo/tp/docs/DeveloperGuide.md

     - 1b2.
 FinCliq informs financial advisor of the invalid date
     - Use case ends

-**Use Case: View A Specific Client Meetings**
+**Use Case: View a specific client**

 **MSS:**
-1. Financial advisor requests to view all upcoming meetings.
+1. Financial advisor requests to view a client by a specified index.
-2. FinCliq retrieves and displays all upcoming meetings for that client.
+2. FinCliq retrieves and displays that specific client as well as all of his/her associated meetings.
     - Use case ends.

 **Use Case: Update existing Meetings**